 Happy New Year!
-Lots of you may have had a Christmas break and have had time to have a think about your career.
-You might have decided that a change in jobs is a top priority this year.
+Many of us have had a Christmas break and you may have had time to think about your career.
+Maybe you decided that a job change is on the cards for you?

 Whatever your reason for wanting a new job, you need to know what to do next.
 So where do you start?

 Good recruiters will have a comprehensive understanding of your market and current opportunities.
 Engaging recruiters is a quick way of tapping into this knowledge to help you in your search.
 They can proactively represent you!
-Even better, they already have a relationship with the hiring managers and can guide you through the process, from interviews and salary negotiation through to offer and onboarding they should be there throughout.
+Even better, they already have a relationship with the hiring managers.
+They will be able to guide you through the entire job searching process.
+From interviews and salary negotiation to job offer and onboarding they should be there throughout.

-It is very important to get your CV right as it is often the first impression potential employers have of you.
+It is very important to get your CV right.
+It is often the first impression potential employers have of you.
 Make sure you have a clean and clear layout and TRIPLE check your spelling and grammar.
 Get someone else to check it over for you as well.
 Highlight your key relevant experiences, education and certifications.
 Include all the details in your last 3 jobs, as this is likely to be how far your potential employer or a recruiter looks.
-Make sure your CV doesn’t go over 2 pages if possible!
+Make sure your CV doesn’t exceed 2 pages if possible!

-You can find example CV’s and CV templates here.
+You can find our free CV template here.

-Create a LinkedIn profile or update your existing profile by detailing your relevant skills and experience to maximise your online presence.
-The more experience you detail, the more searches you will appear in.
+Create a LinkedIn profile or update your existing profile.
+Detail your relevant skills and experience to maximise your online presence.
+The more experience you list, the more searches you will appear in.
 Share your profile edits to draw attention to your refreshed profile among your followers.

-The number 1 reason people change jobs is career opportunity and the number 1 way people discover a new job is through a referral.
+The number 1 reason people change jobs is career opportunity.
+A common way people discover a new job is through a referral.
 Social professional networks are the number 1 source of quality hires, followed by internet job boards and employee referrals.
 Now that LinkedIn has over 5 million members, businesses and recruiters are utilising this to look for new talent!

 You can choose to show recruiters and hiring managers, who are searching for potential candidates, that you are ‘open to opportunities’ on LinkedIn.
 This will not be visible to your current company but will alert hiring managers and recruiters that you are open to approaches!

-If you are looking for a new job in Rail, Property, Water, Utilities or Construction, contact us today on 01483 361061 or contact us via email here.
+If you are looking for a new job in Rail, Water or Construction, contact us today on 01483 361 061 or head to our contact us page.
 We have plenty of permanent and contract roles across all of our sectors and our recruiters are here to help!